AnnaLouise500/practical-python/README.md

 5) gitpod /workspace/practical-python/static $ unzip gh-pages.zip
 6) make sure all folders css, img etc are directly within the static folder - not in any sub folders

+#3
+1) POST vs GET retrieve from the server vs send to the server